codeforfrankfurt/frankfurt_districts/README.md

 # TODO
 1.add more data
-- voters for different parties
+- ~~voters for different partie~~
+- more from bevoelkerung data set
 - trees
 - prices
 - traffic jams